jonathan-thomassen/PDFDownloader/README.md

 ### Format of URL CSV file

+This CSV file is expected to have headers, but the title in these headers is not checked, and is thus completely
+optional.
+Example:
 | Id | PDF-Link-1 | PDF-Link-2 |
 | - | - | - |
 | 3 | http://www.thisisaurl.com/toa.pdf | https://thisisabackupurl.gov/tothesame.pdf |